-Louisiana is a pure comparative negligence state, which means that in wrongful death cases, the court will modify damage awards based on each party’s percentage of fault.
-The only exception to this rule is intentional tort cases, pursuant to Louisiana Laws Civil Code CC 2323.
+Louisiana’s standing as a pure comparative negligence state means that the court will modify damage awards based on each party’s percentage of fault in wrongful death cases.
+The only exception to this rule is intentional tort cases per CC Art.
+2323.

-For instance, let’s assume that a driver does not signal before changing lanes and gets rear-ended by an 18-wheeler that was speeding.
-The driver in the first vehicle dies.
-The spouse of the deceased files a wrongful death lawsuit, and the court awards $500,000 in damages but finds that the deceased was 20 percent at-fault for the collision.
+For instance, let’s assume a driver suffers a fatal rear-end accident with an 18-wheeler after failing to signal before changing lanes.
+The deceased driver’s spouse files a wrongful death lawsuit, and the court awards $500,000 in damages.
+However, the jury also finds that the deceased was 20 percent at fault for the collision.
 In this scenario, the recovery would be limited to $400,000.

 For a free legal consultation, call (337) 777-7777

 You may face opposition as you seek wrongful death damages for a loved one who may have played a role in their passing.
 If so, it helps to be clear on what Louisiana law says as you prepare the case.